Higher homotopy normalities in topological groups: Introduction

 \section{Introduction}

 A \textit{normal subgroup} $H\subset G$ of a topological group $G$ is defined to be a subgroup closed under the conjugation by $G$.
-Crossed module is a natural generalization of normal subgroup, which plays crucial roles in homotopy theory. \begin{dfn} A \textit{(topological) crossed module} is topological groups $H$ and $G$ equipped with continuous group homomorphisms
+A crossed module is a natural generalization of a normal subgroup, which plays crucial roles in homotopy theory. \begin{dfn} A \textit{(topological) crossed module} is topological groups $H$ and $G$ equipped with continuous group homomorphisms

-satisfying the following conditions: \begin{enumerate} \item for any $h,x\in H$, we have $\rho(f(h))(x)=hxh^{-1}$, \item for any $x\in H$ and $g\in G$, we have $f(\rho(g)(x))=gf(x)g^{-1}$ for any $x\in H$ and $g\in G$. \end{enumerate} \end{dfn} In this paper, we propose and investigate higher homotopy variants of crossed module, which sit between homomorphism (without any special property) and crossed module.
+satisfying the following conditions: \begin{enumerate} \item $\rho(f(h))(x)=hxh^{-1}$ for any $h,x\in H$, \item $f(\rho(g)(x))=gf(x)g^{-1}$ for any $x\in H$ and $g\in G$. \end{enumerate} \end{dfn} In this paper, we propose and investigate higher homotopy variants of crossed module, which sit between homomorphisms (without any special property) and crossed modules.

 Ordinary and higher homotopy normalities have been extensively studied.
 McCarty \cite{MR176471} defined a homotopy normality as follows: a subgroup $H\subset G$ is homotopy normal if the conjugation $G\times H\to G$, $(g,h)\mapsto ghg^{-1}$ is homotopic to a map into $H$ through a homotopy of maps between topological pairs $(G\times H,H\times H)\to(G,H)$.
 James \cite{MR233376} defined a weaker homotopy normality as follows: a subgroup $H\subset G$ is homotopy normal if the conjugation $G\times H\to G$ is homotopic to a map into $H$ through an ordinary homotopy of continuous maps.
 These conditions are recognized to be ``the first order'' homotopy normality in our viewpoint.
 But these homotopy normalities do not guarantee the existence of a multiplicative structure on the quotient $G/H$.

 There have been several works on investigating these kinds of homotopy normalities of Lie groups.
 The methods adopted so far have been applications of the (relative) Samelson products \cite{MR176471,MR233376,MR303532,MR0431239,MR660053,MR780349,MR891614,MR3733837} and the Hopf algebra structures on (generalized) cohomology groups \cite{MR1322603,MR1669987,MR1825825,MR2028671,MR2320357}.